Search

 Homeownership Programs

-Minnesota Housing offers a variety of loan programs for first-time and repeat homebuyers and refinancing to help make owning a home more affordable.
+Minnesota Housing offers a variety of loan programs for first-time and repeat homebuyers and a refinancing loan program to help make owning a home more affordable.

-We work with local participating lenders who can answer questions about program eligibility and help you learn about the features of our programs, including downpayment and closing cost loan options up to $18,000.
-Apply for a Minnesota Housing loan program with one of our lenders just like you would for any other loan.
+We work with participating lenders across the state who can answer questions about program eligibility and the features of our programs, including downpayment and closing cost loan program options totaling up to $53,000 in available loans for eligible borrowers.
+Apply for a Minnesota Housing loan program with one of our participating lenders just like you would for any other loan.

-Wherever you are on your homeownership journey, our products and resources could help.
+Wherever you are on your homeownership journey, our products and resources could make it possible for you to buy a home.

 Buy a Home as a First-Time Homebuyer